 Sims had a checkered legal career before her election to judgeship.
 As a practicing attorney, Sims was notorious for being late to court, and many attorneys reported that she was frequently ill-prepared for court cases.

 As a sitting Judge, Sims has had her challenges, to say the least.
 On one occasion she dismissed over 15 pending criminal cases in a fit of rage over the failure of an assistant city attorney (allegedly) to be in court on time.
 During a stretch of several months, Sims reportedly adjourned afternoon court sessions for approximately an hour to pick up her children from school; she admonished court/marshal personnel over any mention of the reason for her absence from courtrooms full of defendants, witnesses and attorneys.
+Getting the workers compensation claims and finding a good lawyer is something one needs to do if they are facing injustice at work.

 When sworn in as judge, Sims had one of the most elaborate ceremonies in recent memory with many speaker, fancy food from New Orleans and over the top pomp and circumstances.
 Word has it that those in the city court building who did not attend her soiree, – or at least pay sufficient homage to the new judge, – were reprimanded.
 Sims has not been reluctant to complain to supervisors of court personnel, including city attorney Terri Scott, about any (perceived) slights to her position or authority.